 While I am a lax rat, I’ve never really been a gear rat.
+I mean just look at that photo of me above, I still use the Cascade C2 helmet from my college days.
 I hardly ever get excited about a new piece of gear.

-When they announced the STX Eclipse II – I got excited.
+When they announced the STX Eclipse II goalie head – I got excited.

 And why shouldn’t I?
 The original STX Eclipse is my go-to goalie head.
 But that original was released in 1999!